Call Us for a Free Consultation

 Gallo Criminal Defense offers insights on DUI felony charges and their consequences in Las Vegas, Nevada.

-• Challenging Sobriety Tests: Questioning the validity of field sobriety tests, breathalyzer results, or blood tests.
+• Challenging the validity of sobriety tests.

 Why Hire a DUI Attorney in Las Vegas?

-• Comprehensive case evaluations to identify potential defenses.
+• Comprehensive case evaluation.

-The Long-Term Consequences of a Felony DUI
+Long-Term Consequences of a Felony DUI

 How Gallo Criminal Defense Can Help